xsdk-project/HandsOnLessons/lessons/hand_coded_heat/lesson.md

 ## Out-Brief

-We have demonstrated some of the tradeoffs in developing a custom-coded C application to model time-varying heat in a wall.
+We have demonstrated some of the tradeoffs in developing a custom-coded C application to model time-varying heat conduction in a wall.
 We developed two different numerical schemes, FTCS and Crank-Nicolson.
 The FTCS scheme is an _explicit_ scheme whereas Crank-Nicolson is an _implicit_ scheme.
 We demonstrated some of the attributes of these